-The Board declared an inaugural dividend of \$0.10 per Ordinary Share on January 26, 2022 (Montréal time) / January 27, 2022 (Sydney time), in connection with the semi-annual results for the period ended September 30, 2021, which was paid on March 1, 2022, to the Company's shareholders at the close of business in Australia and Canada on February 8, 2022 (local time).
-For shareholders holding Ordinary Shares on the Australian share register, the dividend was paid in Australian dollars.
-The dividend amounts received were calculated by converting the dividend determined to be paid using the exchange rates applicable to Australian dollars five business days prior to the dividend payment date, as published by the Bank of Canada.
+The Board declared a sixth consecutive semi-annual dividend of \$0.10 per ordinary share on May 30, 2024 (Montréal) / May 31, 2024 (Sydney).

+For shareholders holding Ordinary Shares on the Australian share register, the dividends are paid in Australian dollars.
+The dividend amounts received are calculated by converting the dividend determined to be paid using the exchange rates applicable to Australian dollars five business days prior to the dividend payment date, as published by the Bank of Canada.